neticdk/go-common/pkg/cli/TUTORIAL.md

 ```

 In real life applications things are rarely so simple.
 So, we encourage the use
-of the 'Use cases' term taken from Clean Architecture.
+of 'Use cases', a term taken from Clean Architecture.

 From the Clean Architecture book: